The Virtual Currency Regulation Review: United Kingdom

 However, looking ahead, the Basel Committee on Banking Supervision (BCBS) is considering the development of internationally agreed minimum standards for the prudential treatment for virtual currencies.
-The BCBS published an initial discussion paper in December 201991 and may consult further on the development of proposals to specify a prudential treatment of virtual currencies.
+The BCBS published a consultation paper in June 2021 on proposals to specify a prudential treatment of virtual currencies.86

 2 Policy Statement PS19/22: Guidance on Cryptoassets published by the FCA on 31 July 2019, available at https://www.fca.org.uk/publications/policy-statements/ps19-22-guidance-cryptoassets.

 4 Section 22 FSMA.

 5 See, for example, the FCA Feedback Statement on Distributed Ledger Technology (December 2017), available at https://www.fca.org.uk/publications/feedback-statements/fs17-4-distributed-ledger-technology and the FCA's Guidance on Cryptoassets.

 6 See, for example, the FCA's Feedback Statement on Distributed Ledger Technology.

 7 Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments, as implemented in the UK and retained following the UK's withdrawal from the EU under the European Union (Withdrawal) Act 2018.